In chat with Rahul Gandhi, Raghuram Rajan says India can lead global dialogue in re-thinking economy

 New Delhi, Apr 30: Former RBI governor, Raghuram Rajan said that India can assume a leadership role in shaping the economy after the COVID-19 crisis.

 In an interaction with Congress leader, Rahul Gandhi, Rajan said incidents such as coronavirus rarely have any positive results for any country.
-However this crisis will enable a rethinking of everything in the global economy.
+However, this crisis will enable a rethinking of everything in the global economy.

 India can assume the leadership role in shaping that dialogue and to be a leader in that dialogue, Rajan also said.